CalibrateGlobal/codegeist23_GPT-insights-for-jira/README.md

 After using LLM for almost a year, I see **many** real-world applications for LLM (Large Language Models), like Chat GPT, to increase productivity, foster innovation and have more information at our fingertips faster.
 All of those things **go beyond the classic TL; DRs (text summaries).**   The more you use LLMs, the more you understand it is all about '*how you use it'*.
 To the point that even a new profession came from it, the so-called [Prompt Engineering](https://en.wikipedia.org/wiki/Prompt_engineering).

 It became clear to me that whatever we build using an LLM needs to have a **human input and guidance** and be as transparent as possible.
 That will be a recurrent theme.
-AI, without human guidance, tends to get off the rails or even [hallucinate](https://en.wikipedia.org/wiki/Hallucination_%28artificial_intelligence%29).
+AI, without human guidance, tends to go off the rails or even [hallucinate](https://en.wikipedia.org/wiki/Hallucination_%28artificial_intelligence%29).

 It is not *us vs them* (or at least I hope so..😥).
 It is not AI reading your mind and fully anticipating what you want (at least, just yet).
 It is AI + humans. *#StrongerTogether*